 The trust accounting system is the system of record used by the Foundation.
-TS GP personnel inputs new account information into the trust accounting system and enters the Trust Administrator responsible for the account's administration.
-TS GP personnel then documents the completion of the set up by printing detailed account reports from the trust accounting system and adds them to the investment folder.
+Trust Services Gift Processing personnel inputs new account information into the trust accounting system and enters the Trust Administrator responsible for the account's administration.
+The Trust Services Gift Processing group then documents the completion of the set up by printing detailed account reports from the trust accounting system and adds them to the investment folder.

 The Trust Administrator receives the investment folder for review and verification.
 The Trust Administrator verifies that the information in the documentation (name, address, fee schedule, statement frequency, authorized signers and more) was entered correctly into the trust accounting system for accurate administration of the account and compliance with the terms of the agreement and other documentation.
-The investment file is forwarded to the Recordkeeping Supervisor and Senior Clerk who image documents onto the Rubex Imaging Archival System for electronic document access.
+The investment file is forwarded to the Gift Processing Associate who image documents onto the Revver Imaging Archival System for electronic document access.

-Investment Account Additions And Redemptions
+Investment Account Additions and Redemptions